elYanuki/PopupEngine/README.md

 The engine creates its own css file and uses a `:where()` selector that should give everything a specificity of 0 and therefore allow it to be overwritten.
 I have tested this in all major browsers, if you still run into problems just add `body ` or anything that increases specificity before your selector.

-The css classes are listed in the usage section above.
+The css classes are listed in each of their sections above.